 Why A Family Cargo Bike Is The Best Purchase You Can Make This Year

-What is a cargo bike?
+what is a cargo bike

 A cargo bike is a bike designed to carry more cargo than just the rider in the front or back of the bike.
 Thanks to the extra cargo space, a cargo bike can allow you to transport multiple kids, pets, adults, and, well, cargo all at the same time.